 What to look out for

-As a business, if the above-mentioned features are not included in your cloud solution, you better look into switching away from what you are using immediately.
+As a business, if the above-mentioned features are not in your cloud solution, you better look into switching away.

 Here are 4 of the most popular CSPs